 Tom later worked for Mitchel Buick in Sewickly, PA, until he was almost killed in a work accident in 1957.
 The accident did leave him paralyzed for more than a year, but Tom's perseverance helped him to recover and go on to attend college for accounting in both Pittsburgh and Arizona.
 During that time, Tom found one of his childhood friends, Harry B. DeShong, living in Arizona.
 Harry managed a U-Haul shop in Glendale and asked Tom to work for him.
 Tom retired in 1976 due to the increasing difficulties from his earlier accident.

 I want to thank Tom for his service to this country and wish him long life and happiness.
-I want to thank Tom's daughters, Darla and Cheryll, for their assistance with this tribute.
+I want to thank Tom's daughters, Darla, Cheryll and Kathleen, for their assistance with this tribute.